arthurandreev/JavaHealeniumPOC/README.md

 More information and usage instructions can be found in the official documentation: https://healenium.io/

 # My setup for this project
+[Prerequisites]
+Docker, Angular, Selenium, Maven
 The setup involves three things.
-A Selenium project, an Angular project to test against and healinium Maven dependency.
+A Selenium project, an Angular project to test against and Healenium library imported as a Maven dependency.
 ## Angular project
 I created a starter project in Angular.
 For the purpose of the demo, I just need a simple web page where I can modify web elements to test the self healing capability.
 I need to run my tests at least once against the Angular web page to have Healenium take a snapshot of all the web elements I interact with as part of the test.